AussiePete2015/common-utils/common-tags/README.md

                          name
       --tag TAG          return the repository application name associated with the tag
-      --db DB            database file to use (defaults to tagsDB in the current directory)
+      --db DB            database file to use (defaults to tagsDB in the same directory as this file)